Social media use by Donald Trump: Truth Social

+DJT stock price reached over $79 per share after its public offering, but declined thereafter.

+Since its public offering, Trump Media & Technology Group Corp. has had net operating losses.

 On October 20, 2021, it was announced that Trump would be launching a new social media website called Truth Social.
 It is run by Trump Media & Technology Group (TMTG), a company incorporated in February 2021 and which on October 20, 2021, made a deal to merge with a special purpose acquisition company, Digital World Acquisition, that will fund it.
 The Republican National Committee sent an email the next day asking supporters to join Truth Social.
 Truth Social debuted in Apple's App Store in February 2022, and had reportedly drawn 1.2 million installations by the end of March.

 According to reports, Trump has a licensing agreement with TMTG requiring him to use Truth Social as his primary social media platform, and to wait at least six hours before reposting material to any other social media platform, with some exceptions for political activities.

 In 2023, in relation to his federal prosecution for allegedly inciting the January 6 United States Capitol attack, Trump made a post to Truth Social stating "IF YOU GO AFTER ME, I'M COMING AFTER YOU!", which was interpreted by prosecutors as a threat towards "witnesses, judges, attorneys, and others associated with legal matters pending against him".
 As a result, the Department of Justice requested a protective order against Donald Trump to prevent him from making public statements regarding the case.
 The order was issued on August 11, 2023.

 As Trump encountered further legal problems including the prospect of more civil and criminal trials, he made numerous passionate posts to Truth Social regarding these matters and those involved in them.
 Commentators described some of them as 'rants' and 'unhinged'.

 In April 2024, Trump was held in contempt of court in a New York court in relation to Truth Social posts about his business records falsification trial (the so-called "hush money trial") that violated a gag order made by the court.
 To comply with orders from the court, Trump deleted the postings from Truth Social.

+On February 5, 2026, an animated video depicting Barack and Michelle Obama as apes was "re-truthed" from Trump's account, and subsequently deleted the following day after receiving backlash from both Democrats and Republicans.
+The White House initially defended the video, but later claimed it was posted by an unidentified staffer.
+Trump later admitted that he himself shared the video and refused to apologize for it.
+On February 14, Trump posted a lengthy statement deriding Bill Maher for allegedly not being respectful after the dinner and criticizing his recent policies on Real Time with Bill Maher.

+On April 5, 2026, Trump posted a curse-filled statement on Truth Social threatening to attack Iranian civilian resources (bridges and power plants).